Kucoin/kucoin-api-docs/source/localizable/index.html.md

 currency  | String | Currency
 address   | String | Withdrawal address
-amount | number | Withdrawal amount, a positive number which is a multiple of the amount precision (fees excluded) memo   | String | *[optional]*  The note that is left on the withdrawal address.
-When you withdraw from KuCoin to other platforms, you need to fill in memo(tag).
-If you don't fill in memo(tag), your withdrawal may not be available. isInner | boolean | *[optional]*  Internal withdrawal or not.
-Default setup: false remark | String | *[optional]*  Remark chain | String | *[optional]* The chain name of currency, e.g. The available value for USDT are OMNI, ERC20, TRC20, default is OMNI.
+amount | number | Withdrawal amount, a positive number which is a multiple of the amount precision (fees excluded) memo   | String | *[Optional]*   Address remark.
+If there’s no remark, it is empty.
+When you withdraw from other platforms to the KuCoin, you need to fill in memo(tag).
+If you do not fill memo (tag), your deposit may not be available, please be cautious. isInner | boolean | *[Optional]*  Internal withdrawal or not.
+Default setup: false remark | String | *[Optional]*  Remark chain | String | *[Optional]* The chain name of currency, e.g. The available value for USDT are OMNI, ERC20, TRC20, default is OMNI.
 This only apply for multi-chain currency, and there is no need for single chain currency.

-### Responses
+### RESPONSES
 Field | Description
 --------- | -------
 withdrawalId | Withdrawal id